biomed-AI/PharmKG/README.md

-# PharmKG
+# A Dedicated Knowledge Graph Benchmark for Biomedical Data Mining

-The code for the paper: PharmKG -- A Dedicated Knowledge Graph Benchmark for Biomedical Data Mining
+The code for the paper: A Dedicated Knowledge Graph Benchmark for Biomedical Data Mining

 The code was partly built based on [Pykeen](https://github.com/pykeen/pykeen) and [KG-reeval](https://github.com/svjan5/kg-reeval).
 Thanks a lot for their code sharing!